DevManSam777/minimalist-contact-form/README.md

-# Contact Form Web Component
+# Minimalist Contact Form Web Component

 A lightweight, customizable web component for collecting contact inquiries.
 This component provides a clean, professional contact form with built-in validation and modern styling that can be embedded anywhere.